andreas-wagner-dev/object-oriented-learning-journey/blog/ui/Classic-DDD-vs-OOP-UI-Persistence-FINAL.md

 # Classic DDD vs. Object-Oriented UI & Persistence

-**A practical comparison of OOP with DDD, based on Java & JSF examples, diagrams, and lessons learned from the “UI of Objects” approach.**
+This post compares **Classic DDD** with  object-oriented alternative, where an object know how to present and persist themselves.

+- **UI and Database speaking Objects**

+You’ll see diagrams, code, and a full JSF + H2 example using the OOP approach.

 ---
 ## Introduction

 Classic Domain-Driven Design (DDD) has long separated domain logic, persistence, and UI into distinct layers.
-But object-oriented thinking by Yegor Bugayenko, Robert Bräutigam, Allen Holub —challenges and Others this, proposing that objects should encapsulate not just data and business logic, but also know how to present and persist themselves.
+But object-oriented thinking by Yegor Bugayenko, Robert Bräutigam, Allen Holub and Others, proposing that objects should encapsulate not just data and business logic, but also know how to present and persist themselves.

 However, this shift is not just about encapsulation—it addresses deeper architectural issues: